Fourier Series and Transform

 • Linear filter

-• High frequences pass through
+• High frequences pass through.
+Low get suppressed.

 Sampling